openstack/bifrost/doc/source/user/howto.rst

 .. note::
    Previously, a separate cloud ``bifrost-inspector`` was provided for introspection commands.
-It is not deprecated, the main ``bifrost`` cloud should always be used.
+It is now deprecated, the main ``bifrost`` cloud should always be used.

 Environment variables